deanvaessen/log-library/README.md

 ```
 <br />
 ### Gotchas:
-* Mind the fact that file logging can only be done through nodeJS.
+* Mind the fact that file logging can only be done through NodeJS.
 So if you want to log something to a file from the frontend, you will need to have a backend setup and pass the message to a function on the backend that calls my library.
 * To solve the above, see how I did this in the dev and prod folders with my TestBed component and the server_back.js file.

 <br /><br />